tarquin-the-brave/not-a-v-word-cookbook/src/introduction.md

 The base too.
 A really great sourdough pizza base and I'd be happy with nothing on it, save a drizzle of olive oil.
 These days, if I go to a pub or restaurant and I reckon they know what they're doing, I'll order the simplest pizza they do.
-Take pasta arribata or pasta pomodoro.
+Take pasta arrabiata or pasta pomodoro.
 They're both just pasta with tomato sauce and chilli or basil.
 In a good Italian restaurant it's the best thing on the menu.
 That being said, in a mediocre Italian restaurant it's just pasta with a tin of tomatoes slopped over it, so you've gotta try to take